holochain/holochain-cmd/README.md

 }
 ```

 The two top level properties are `steps` and `artifact`. `steps` is a list of commands which will be sequentially executed to build a WASM file. `artifact` is the expected path to the built WASM file.
 Under `steps`, each key refers to the bin of the command that will be executed, such as `cargo`.
-The value of `cargo`, the command, is an array of arguments: `build`, and the the two `--` flags.
+The value of `cargo`, the command, is an array of arguments: `build`, and the two `--` flags.
 In order to determine what should go here, just try running the commands yourself from a terminal, while in the directory of the Zome code.

 ### Rust -> WASM compilation tools